Living Well programme

 Living Well Programme

-• Living Well is a free group programme which runs online for 6 weeks.
+• Living Well is a free group programme which runs in person or online for 6 weeks.
 There is one workshop each week which lasts 2.5 hours.

 • Two trained leaders run the workshops each week.
 At least one of the leaders lives with a long-term health condition.